GoogleCloudPlatform/k8s-config-connector/docs/develop-resources/api-conventions/external-reference.md

 * If user specifies the service-generated ID in the `spec.resourceID` field, the Direct reconciler will acquire the resource if the `status.externalRef` is not assigned.

-### Backward compatibiltiy for TF/DCL based reconcilers
+### Backward compatibility for TF/DCL based reconcilers

 The existing TF-based and DCL-based reconciliation treats the `spec.resourceID` as the single Source of Truth to identify a GCP resource.
 It writes back the `spec.resourceID` after reconciliation.
 Here are [the known problems](https://github.com/GoogleCloudPlatform/k8s-config-connector/issues/2765).
 Config Connector will keep the behavior of these resources, until they are migrated to the Direct reconciler.